Library membership

 Your parent or guardian will need to sign a consent form before you can use the library computers.

-Website content is filtered for children but this doesn’t always block unsuitable material.
+Website content is filtered for under 18s, but this doesn’t always block unsuitable material.

 Foster carers and childcare professionals

-Special library cards are available for various groups, organisations and people.
+Alternative library memberships are available for various groups, organisations and people.
 Please ask library staff for details.

 We run a free home library service for people cannot easily use a library due to disability or frailty.